niemopen/niem-naming-design-rules/ndr6src.md

   <MinOccursQuantity>0</MinOccursQuantity>
   <MaxOccursQuantity>unbounded</MaxOccursQuantity>
   <DocumentationText>
-    Documentation here refers to the association between the object and this property.
+    Documentation here is unusual; it refers to the association between the object and this property.
   </DocumentationText>
   <OrderedPropertyIndicator>true</OrderedPropertyIndicator>
 </PropertyAssociation>